Aamir-97/pandyt_app/README.md

 1. Get the flutter dependencies by run the following cmd:
     - flutter pub get

+2. Use the .env file in root of the application
+    - contains OpenWeatherApi key

-2. Run/Debug the application by running the app into any device
+3. Run/Debug the application by running the app into any device
     - flutter run -d <device>